rezaaliasgarirenani/rezaaliasgarirenani/Documents/Timeline.md

 2) Research: Conduct research in Physics in the fields of electronics, energy, radiation and plasma physics.

 # Short-term Plan:
-1) SoC Laboratory: Fish-eye Correction, Resize, GrayWorld.
+1) SoC Laboratory: GrayWorld, Resize, Fish-eye Correction
 2) Master Thesis: Literature Review, EBP Experimental setup and exposing FPGAs.
 3) Applying for suitable PhD Positions (NORDIC, Europe).

 # Immediate Plan:
 1) Submit education in russia
 2) Sydney Emails
+3) Finish grayworld, try to get gtm right
+4) Meeting with Vasiliev
+5) New PhD positions
+6) make one bus of 23 bits for wrappers